jose-ambrosioo/network_design_and_implementation/README.md

 #interface se0/1/0
 ip nat outside
 #no shut
-•    Configurar ACL em Matriz para permitir acesso internet a empresa
+•    Configure ACL on Matrix to allow internet access to the company
 #access-list 1 permit x.x.x.x
 #int se0/1/0
 #ip access-group 1 out
 #end
 #wr
-•    Configurar DNS e registar os hosts em MATRIZ
+•    Configure DNS and register hosts in MATRIZ
-•    Configure PPPoE de ISP2 a FILIALC
+•    Configure PPPoE from ISP2 to BRANCH C